vott/ferris-zmk/README.md

 ### Deviation from standard Dvorak

-Because I type double quotes much more often then single quotes and colon much more often than semicolon (VIM user here :-) ), I switched those keys.
+Because I type colon much more often than semicolon (VIM user here :-) ), I switched those keys.

 ## How to type certain symbols